labviros/is-face-detection/README.md

 ![Example Image](https://raw.githubusercontent.com/labvisio/is-face-detector/master/etc/images/face.png)

-In a simplified way, a service on the Intelligent Space is a python (or cpp, etc.) application running in a docker container which is orchestrated on a kubernetes platform across a set of hosts.
+In a simplified manner, a service within the Intelligent Space is essentially a Python (or C++, and so on) application running within a Docker container, seamlessly orchestrated across a cluster of hosts using Kubernetes.
 This service detects faces in images, providing these detections in different ways.
-It runs on **CPU**.

 ## About :smile:

 > YuNet is a light-weight, fast and accurate face detection model, which achieves 0.834(AP_easy), 0.824(AP_medium), 0.708(AP_hard) on the WIDER Face validation set.
 [See more](https://github.com/opencv/opencv_zoo/tree/main/models/face_detection_yunet)

-The files are download using the script in [`etc/model/download_models.sh`](https://github.com/labvisio/is-face-detector/blob/master/etc/model/download_models.sh).
+The model is downloaded using the script [`etc/model/download_models.sh`](https://github.com/labvisio/is-face-detector/blob/master/etc/model/download_models.sh).

 ## Streams :camera:

 A stream is a program that consumes messages with a specific topic, processes them, and publishes messages in other topics, so if another service wants to use the informations provided by this service, it can simply subscribe to receive messages with the topic of interest.
 The python script responsible for the stream in the table below can be found in [`src/is_face_detector/stream.py`](https://github.com/labvisio/is-face-detector/blob/master/src/is_face_detector/stream.py).

 | Name | ⇒ Input | Output  ⇒ | Description |
 | ---- | ------- | --------- | ----------- |